DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/scale.md

 # Scale Plugin Reference

-The `Scale` plugin is used to calculate domains.
+The `Scale` plugin is used to processing data for further correct drawing axes and series.

 ## Importing